 Photo of the Tombstone Pizza courtesy of the Wirecutter.

-A Gallup poll in 1984 ranked Tombstone as the favorite take-out food in the county.
+A Gallup poll in 1984 ranked Tombstone as the favorite take-out food in the country.
 Yes, you read that right, not pizza but all takeout foods.
-By this point it was one of the three largest frozen pizza manufacturers in the county with sales exceeding $100M.
+By this point it was one of the three largest frozen pizza manufacturers in the country with sales exceeding $100M.

 While the brothers received offers in the past to purchase the company, they had turned them all down until 1986.
 At that point, they were ready to call it quits and cash in on their success.
 They sold the company to Kraft with an agreement that Tombstone would operate as a freestanding unit and that all of its 1,000 employees would retain their jobs.
 Tombstone’s executive vice president and general manager, Dewey Sebold, took over.